JUMPSuite/JUMPt/README.md

 4. MATLAB optimization algorithm
 5. Purity of SILAC food

-Step-2: Once the parameter file is ready, run "PT_main.m" in MATLAB.
+# Run JUMPt program (Demo data set)

+Launch the MATLAB  software and open the JUMPt main program file "PT_main.m"  in it, as shown in the figure.
+S8.
+Press the "Run' button as shown in the figure to start the program.
+Once the program begins, it will show the progress of protein fitting and the successful completion (Fig. S9).
 Non-linear fitting of proteins and Lys data using ODE is computationally expensive, especially when the protein data is huge (e.g.,> 1000 proteins).
 To reduce the computational complexity, we divide the proteins into sets with bin sizes between 100 -10.
 The program finds the optimal degradation rates (turnover rates or Half-lives) by fitting protein data (in setting-1) and free-Lys data (in setting-2 and setting-3).

+# Output file information
-An output excel file is generated with a prefix 'results_' to the input file name.
+An output excel file is generated with a prefix 'results_' to the input file name will be generated in the same folder where the input file is located.
 The final results with protein half-lives (in days) and their confidence intervals were saved to the output file.
-In addition, parameters used to calculate the half-lives were saved in the output file.
+In addition, parameters used to calculate the half-lives were also saved in the output file.

 # Maintainers